Skip to content ↓

 Croeso Pawb!

-Welcome to Year 4!
-We hope you’ve had a wonderful summer and are looking forward to the year ahead – we certainly are!
+Happy New Year everyone!
+I hope you’ve had a wonderful Christmas and are looking forward to the rest of the school year together – I certainly am!
 We have so many wonderful learning opportunities planned for you and lots of visits, visitors and celebrations to look forward to.

-We can’t wait to help you learn and grow throughout the year and hope you continue to be the best you can be.
-Here’s to a wonderful year.
+I can’t wait to help you learn and grow throughout the year and hope you continue to be the best you can be.
+Here’s to a wonderful rest of the year.

 This year we will be continuing to develop the four purposes of the new curriculum for Wales: